About this Conservation Program

-What is Sustainable Farms and Fields?
+What is Sustainable Farms & Fields?

 Sustainable Farms and Fields (SFF) is a grant program that makes it easier and more affordable for farmers and ranchers to implement climate-smart practices and projects that increase carbon sequestration and reduce greenhouse gas emissions.